Eben60/YAArguParser.jl/docs/src/finally.md

 - [`Fire`](https://github.com/ylxdzsw/Fire.jl) is a library for creating simple CLI from julia function definitions.
 - [`mce`](https://github.com/diversable/maurice) (Maurice) CLI - The Julia Language project manager, with useful functionality for beginners and advanced programmers ... currently in the 'Alpha' phase.
-- The package [GivEmExel](https://github.com/Eben60/GivEmExel.jl) relies heavily onto `SimpleArgParse2` and has been the stimulus for it's development.
+- The package [GivEmExel](https://github.com/Eben60/GivEmExel.jl) relies heavily onto `YAArgParser` and has been the stimulus for it's development.

 ## Likes & dislikes?